Skip to main content

 1. Edit the following config files in Identity Manager Operator:

-1. Open the <tomcat>/webapps/<application>/WEB-INF/classes/engineSignEncrypt.xml file (see Sign and encrypt engine in Identity Manager for more information) and define key entries and corresponding descriptors.
+1. Open the <tomcat>/webapps/<application>/WEB-INF/classes/engineSignEncrypt.xml file (see OLD-Sign and encrypt engine in Identity Manager for more information) and define key entries and corresponding descriptors.
 For PIN decryption, always use descriptor types with algorithm="RSA" and no further parameters aside from the key name.
 See the example below:

 Example: extract of engineSignEncrypt.xml